 So you want to clean Dad’s chair before the holiday comes in.
 We don’t blame you… it probably doesn’t smell great, and it looks a little worse for wear.
 But he loves it.
 So before you Google for “cleaning antique upholstery near me”, take some time to understand the basics of cleaning antique upholstery.
-You may find that upholstery cleaning isn’t as intimidating or challenging as you thought..
+You may find that cleaning antique upholstery isn’t as intimidating or challenging as you thought..

 First, a Warning: Don’t Beat Your Antiques!

 There is an old wives’ tale out there that suggests beating dust and other debris from your upholstery is a good way to remove those particles easily.

 We say that if you don’t actually care about the condition of your vintage upholstery, especially upholstery, on an antique piece of furniture, then go ahead and beat it.
 However, if you want to maintain the original quality of that furniture, then we suggest you refrain from hitting it with anything.

 Striking furniture with a whisk or beater doesn’t remove significant dirt, regardless of its fabric.

 Just don’t do it.

 Surface Clean and Airing Out

 Your first step is the easiest.
 First, clean surface dirt from the old upholstery.
 This can be a little tricky, depending on the age and condition of the fabric, but for the most part, a vacuum with a gentle upholstery brush should do the trick.
 Just a gentle brushing with a the handheld brush will typically result in a solid surface cleaning.

 Note that you don’t want to use anything with harsh bristles, as this can loosen fabric or exacerbate existing issues in the upholstery itself.

 Once you’ve done an initial surface cleaning, then go ahead and let your furniture air out.
 This can be accomplished in an enclosed but open space in your home, especially a place with open circulation.
 While this step is less necessary for furniture that hasn’t been used heavily (or furniture that hasn’t been sitting in musty storage spaces), it always helps with any “old” smell that sometimes accompany antique furniture.